STICKEREST/stickerest/README.md

 - You can discover new stickers on the Discovery section by turning quickly your device around
 - You can see your personal information in Profile section and update them / change them

-//immagine che faro

 ## Development

 The project has been developed by accomplishing three main tasks: creation of frontend, backend and database.
 ### Frontend

 The frontend is built with React Native using typescript (and javascript just combined with css for styling) and it exploits some APIs for providing all the features for the user.
-It is under the folder "code".
+[It is under the folder "code"](./code/).

 The internal structure we followed is basically:
 - assets, it contains all the external resources needed that have nothing to do with code, like images, fonts,...